gitextensions/GitExtensionsDoc/source/plugins.rst

 .. settingspage:: Bitbucket Server

-    If your repository is hosted on Atlassian Bitbucket Server then this plugin will enable you to create a pull request for Bitbucket from Git Extensions.
-The plugin cannot be used for bitbucket.org.
+    For repositories is hosted on Atlassian Bitbucket Server, the plugin cannot be used for bitbucket.org.
     For more information see: https://www.atlassian.com/software/bitbucket/server

+    This plugin will enable you to view and create pull requests for Bitbucket.

     .. setting:: Bitbucket Username